Open from 23rd September 2017

 Next to The Coronet Theatre

-For Barnie’s inaugural exhibition David Horvitz will show a collection of photographs-cum-postcards in the windows of multiple Off Licences around London.
+For Barnie’s inaugural exhibition David Horvitz will show a collection of photographs-cum-postcards in the window of Davish News in London.

 The exhibition is the culmination of a year and a half of irregular hand- and type-written postal correspondence between the two of us.
 David being in Los Angeles and Barnie in London.
 We used this archaic mode of communication as a tool to counter the high speed communication to which we’ve become accustomed during every second of our waking (and sometimes sleeping) lives.
 It was a way to avoid digital communication’s demanding nature, its tendency to create stress, exhaustion, and distraction.
 We used it as an attempt to work without deadlines, to let words and ideas come without rush, to slow down time.